TCFD Climate Risk Analysis

 How SuCo supports you

-In line with the TCFD recommendations, we analyze the climate-related financial risks and opportunities for your company using a simple and structured approach.
-We guide you through the process step by step.
+In line with the TCFD recommendations, we analyse climate-related financial risks and opportunities for your business using a clear, structured approach.
+We guide you step by step through the process and ensure that the results are technically sound, easy to understand and practical to implement.

 Our three-step approach

-Together with you, we determine which time horizons and climate scenarios are to be considered in the analysis.
-We then identify relevant physical and transitory climate risks and opportunities along your value chain, based on your business model and recognized frameworks such as TCFD.
-If you wish, we can compare your results with those of your most important competitors.
+Working with you, we determine which time horizons and climate scenarios will be included in the analysis.
+We then identify relevant physical and transitional climate risks and opportunities along your value chain, based on your business model and recognised frameworks such as the TCFD.
+Upon request, we can compare your results with those of your key competitors.

-We assess the identified climate-related financial risks and opportunities of your company in accordance with the TCFD requirements.
-This is based on the latest scientific findings, including those from the IPCC reports.
-For each climate scenario, we assess qualitatively and – where possible – quantitatively how likely a risk or opportunity is and what impact it could have on key financial indicators.
-We discuss the results transparently with you.
+We assess the climate-related financial risks and opportunities identified for your company in accordance with TCFD guidelines.
+This assessment is based on the latest scientific findings, including those from the IPCC reports.
+For each climate scenario, we assess – qualitatively and, where possible, quantitatively – how likely a risk or opportunity is and what impact it could have on key financial indicators.

-We develop company-specific recommendations for concrete measures for the material risks with the aim of avoiding or minimizing risks and strengthening your climate resilience.
-We also support you in systematically integrating climate-related risks into your existing risk management system and preparing relevant content for your sustainability reporting.
+For the key risks, we develop company-specific recommendations for concrete measures aimed at avoiding and minimising risks and strengthening your climate resilience.
+We also support you in systematically integrating climate-related risks into your existing risk management framework and in preparing relevant content for your sustainability reporting.

 What you receive from us